stvkoch/powerVim/README.markdown

     cd ~/
-    #clone this repository
     git clone https://github.com/stvkoch/powerVim.git .powerVim --recursive
-    #create .vim links
     ln -s ~/.powerVim  ~/.vim
     ln -s ~/.powerVim/vimrc ~/.vimrc
-    #install plugins - ignore initial plugins missing errors
     vim +:PluginInstall +:qa

-If you have same personal configuration, you can create ~/.vimrc.local and put what you need there.
+If you have some personal configuration, you can create ~/.vimrc.local and put what you need there.

+In your project you can create ..project-root-folder/.vimrc.local and put there some useful stuffs like

+  set path=..project-root-folder/especial-path
+  au BufNewFile,BufRead *.tag set filetype=javascript
+  ...

 # Troubleshooting